Functions for Working with IPv4 and IPv6 Addresses

 The reverse function of IPv4NumToString.
 If the IPv4 address has an invalid format, it throws exception.

-Alias: INET_ATON
+Alias: INET_ATON.

 IPv4StringToNumOrDefault(s)

-, but if the IPv4 address has an invalid format, it returns 0.
+Same as IPv4StringToNum, but if the IPv4 address has an invalid format, it returns 0.

 IPv4StringToNumOrNull(s)

-, but if the IPv4 address has an invalid format, it returns null.
+Same as IPv4StringToNum, but if the IPv4 address has an invalid format, it returns null.

 IPv4NumToStringClassC(num)